Cloudforge2/ScholarSphere/readme.md

   Serve as the graph API gateway for visualization in the frontend.

-  Decide whether a given author needs to be re-ingested (based on freshness and ingestion flags).
+  Decide whether a given author needs to be re-ingested (based on ingestion flags).